christsven/H.E.A.T/reports/report-2.md

 #### NSPR

-Either destroy the HQ and cripple the ship artillery for a while to halt the enemy in the north, or capture the truck to sell it for much needed ammunition and supplies eastwards.
-Even just getting some of the information contained in the trucks would be a small win, as it would disrupt encryption and communication for the northern attack formations.
+Either destroy the command post and cripple the ship artillery for a while to halt the enemy in the north, or capture the truck to sell it for much needed ammunition and supplies eastwards.
+Even just getting some of the information contained in the trucks would be a small victory, as it would disrupt encryption and communication for the northern attack formations.

 |Condition|Points|
 |:---|----|